alexermolov/chesskit-pro/README.md

 ## Mission

-Chesskit aims to offer all the chess related features it can, while being free and open-source.
+ChessKit Pro aims to offer all the chess related features it can, while being free and open-source.
 It is designed to be easy to use, fast, and reliable.

 ## Features